-We all know how important it is to stay hydrated, particularly during the warm months of the year.
+We all know how important it is to stay hydrated, particularly during the warm months when temperatures are soaring into the double digits.
 Infused waters are a great way to go, but these flavored ice cubes are even better!
 As they melt, they add flavor to your water along with a boost of added beauty benefits.
+And they’re so, so easy to make.

 Pineapple is one of the greatest sources of bromelain which is a digestive enzyme that can help combat bloating and gas.
 Toss a few cubes into your water and sip away.